karinsasaki/Python_ML_projects/README.md

 # Description

 Here I will keep projects that I use to practice core skills in Python and ML.
 I would very much welcome any suggestions for improvement.
-Pleas also feel free to use these.
+Please also feel free to use these.

-Insparation for these exercises has been drawn from the following the links listed in Resources.
+Insparation for these exercises has been drawn from the links listed in Resources.

 # Resources